vi/csvcellplot/README.md

                     maximum number of ranked points to bring the values range to 0..1.
 Use value 1 for linear interpolation, use high value for ranked
+  -p, --partition   partition data by values of this column and produce multiple
+                    output images.
+Normalisation is still performned together.
   --help            display usage information

 ```